Opinion | Biden’s hope: Concern for the common good can defeat covid

 You’d think this product would sell itself — and for now demand is still outstripping supply.
 But that won’t be true forever.
 We may face an extended period of cajoling and pleading, as we try to convince stragglers to take the vaccine so the pandemic can finally be behind us.

 For now, politics is still hampering our ability to do so.
-While there has been plenty of talk about vaccine hesitancy among Black Americans, that no longer appears to be as much of an issue: A recent Kaiser Family Foundation poll finds that 17 percent of Blacks either said they wouldn’t get the vaccine or would only do so if it were mandated, compared to 20 percent of whites.
+While there has been plenty of talk about vaccine hesitancy among Black Americans, that no longer appears to be as much of an issue: A recent Kaiser Family Foundation poll finds that 17 percent of Black people either said they wouldn’t get the vaccine or would only do so if it were mandated, compared to 20 percent of whites.

 The starkest difference, however, is party identification: 35 percent of Republicans say they won’t get the vaccine or will do so only if it’s mandated, compared to just 8 percent of Democrats.